esamtronics/Data-Processing-using-Dataflow-and-BigQuery-on-Google-Cloud/README.md

 # Data Processing using Dataflow and BigQuery on Google Cloud
-> **This project demonstrates an ETL batach pipeline using GCP services, Cloud Storage for data storage, Dataflow for data processing, and BigQuery as sink for the results.
+> **This project demonstrates an ETL batch pipeline using GCP services, Cloud Storage for data storage, Dataflow for data processing, and BigQuery as a sink for the results.
 The pipeline ingests data from a publicly available dataset, processes it using Dataflow, and loads it into BigQuery for further analysis.**

 <p align="center">
 <img width="800" src="https://github.com/user-attachments/assets/4ffd64d9-75f1-4542-a8fa-ccf16db4e560" />